Writer | Researcher | Consultant

-With a background in acting (Broadway and TV) and a Master of Arts in Social Justice & Community Organizing, Marisa Diane Kennedy heals through storytelling by applying an activist perspective to her work.
+With a background in acting (Broadway and TV), a Master of Arts in Social Justice & Community Organizing (Prescott College), and current pursuits toward a second Master of Arts in Cinema & Media Studies (USC), Marisa Diane Kennedy heals through storytelling and consulting by applying an activist perspective to her work.

 At it’s core, it’s all about healing.